believer-oss/lfs-rs/README.md

 The back-end storage code is very modular and composable.
 PRs for implementing other storage back-ends are welcome.
 If you begin working on this, please let us know by submitting an issue.

-## Non-Features

-- There is no client authentication.
-This is meant to be run in an internal network with clients you trust, not on the internet with malicious actors.

 ## Running It